arp242/zdb/README.md

 ### Testing

-    StartTest()            Create a temporary database
+    RunTest()              Create a temporary database and run tests.
     TestQueries()          Test queries from fs.

     Dump(), DumpString()   Show result of any query.